SolutionsDesign/LINQPadDriver/Driver Code/README.txt

 Requirements to compile the code:
 -----------------------------------
-.NET 3.5 SDK or higher.
-Recommented: VS.NET 2010 or higher.
+.NET 4.5.2 SDK or higher.
+Recommented: VS.NET 2015 or higher or Rider 2017.x or higher

 How to distribute the driver